saidsef/aws-ebs-nodejs-codepipeline-test/README.md

 # AWS CodePipeline Elastic Beanstalk test application

-This is a test application for AWS CodePIpeline Elastic Beanstalk.
+This is a test application for AWS CodePipeline Elastic Beanstalk.